A static theory of promises: Promises versus obligations

+Our belief in restricted strong non-obligationism implies that conceptually separating promises from obligations is a starting point of our work.
+Viewed as utterances promises must further be separated from other utterances such as informative utterances, questions, predictions, and commands.

+If an agent $A$ expresses a fact, say $F$, meant to be informative for an audience, the similarity with $A$ promising $F$ is significant.
+However, when stating $F$, agent $A$ may not be able, or have been able in the past, to exercise its influence to bring about that $F$ holds true.
+While it is always acceptable that an agent acts in such a way that its promises are kept, the same is not always valid for informative statements.

+For instance: an agent telling an employer that ``he will not be present tomorrow because of a flu'' need not be absent if the flu fails to hit as expected.
+Such a message implies no single action that increases its plausibility.
+What may get lost when viewing informative utterances as promises is objectivity.
+This provides a clear separation, and at the same time it indicates that in systems that do not measure or assess agent objectivity it is unproblematic to treat each informative utterance as a promise.

+When agent $A$ asks question $q$ to another agent, say $B$, in the scope of an audience, then the corresponding utterance need not be considered a promise.
+Indeed for understanding the notion of a question one has no need of promises.
+In other words as concepts promises are not prior to questions.
+Nevertheless it is quite plausible to replace the question by an utterance where $A$ promises $B$ some reward upon $B$ providing an answer to $q$.

+Finally, if agent $A$ issues a command $c$ to agent $B$ in scope $S$, then like with questions as just mentioned, in order to understand what is going one has no need of the concept of a promise.
+Having said that, however, again it is plausible that $A$'s command is replaced by a promise that $A$ will provide some reward if $B$ acts as if it puts command $c$ into effect.
+Suggesting this replacement is plausible in particular if one has no interest in obligations that might result from the issuing of a command.

+We find that promises stand out as the utterances from which all other communications can be derived.
+This gives promissory utterances some conceptual prominence of other utterances.

-\section{For and against the primacy of obligations}
+\subsection{For and against the primacy of obligations}

-Obligations are discussed extensively in the literature whereas promises have been ignored.
+Invariably, however promises are linked with obligations.
 By the sheer weight of tradition, obligations dominate discussions of behaviour.
+Our object is to position promises as a major tool for the specification and the regulation of behavior.
+For that reason we make an attempt to compare promises and obligations as conceptual tools for distributed systems design.

-\subsection{In favour of obligations}
+\subsubsection{In favour of obligations}

-\begin{enumerate} \item Some people might think that a promise is an obligation because it seems to create one, and might therefore be considered equivalent to that obligation.
+We begin with listing some arguments in favor of obligations as regulatory mechanism when compared with promises. \begin{enumerate} \item Some people might think that a promise is an obligation because it seems to create one, and might therefore be considered equivalent to that obligation.
+(This is a version of obligationism to which we oppose.)

 \item Obligations are a well known concept from deontic logic.
 There is an advantage to to reducing the less well-known concept of promises to one that has been studied for more than fifty years.
+(This is true, but it implies no more than that promises are worth studying.)

 \item Obligations have a formal status in state laws and regulations.
 There is no such public body of promises.
+(Promises are a dynamic phenomenon concurrent with autonomous action, listing promises globally and statically is not plausible.)